MicrosoftDocs/azure-docs/articles/data-explorer/spark-connector.md

 [Apache Spark](https://spark.apache.org/) is a unified analytics engine for large-scale data processing.
 Azure Data Explorer is a fast, fully managed data analytics service for real-time analysis on large volumes of data.

-Azure Data Explorer connector for Spark implements data source and data sink for moving data across Azure Data Explorer and Spark clusters to use both of their capabilities.
-Using Azure Data Explorer and Apache Spark, you can build fast and scalable applications targeting data driven scenarios, such as machine learning (ML), Extract-Transform-Load (ETL), and Log Analytics.
-Writing to Azure Data Explorer can be done in batch and streaming mode.
+The Azure Data Explorer connector for Spark is an [open source project](https://github.com/Azure/azure-kusto-spark) that can run on any Spark cluster.
+It implements data source and data sink for moving data across Azure Data Explorer and Spark clusters.
+Using Azure Data Explorer and Apache Spark, you can build fast and scalable applications targeting data driven scenarios.
+For example, machine learning (ML), Extract-Transform-Load (ETL), and Log Analytics.
+With the connector, Azure Data Explorer becomes a valid data store for standard Spark source and sink operations, such as write, read, and writeStream.

-Reading from Azure Data Explorer supports column pruning and predicate pushdown, which reduces the volume of transferred data by filtering out data in Azure Data Explorer.
+You can write to Azure Data Explorer in either batch or streaming mode.
+Reading from Azure Data Explorer supports column pruning and predicate pushdown, which filters the data in Azure Data Explorer, reducing the volume of transferred data.

-Azure Data Explorer Spark connector is an [open source project](https://github.com/Azure/azure-kusto-spark) that can run on any Spark cluster.
-The Azure Data Explorer Spark connector makes Azure Data Explorer a valid data store for standard Spark source and sink operations such as write, read and writeStream.
+This topic describes how to install and configure the Azure Data Explorer Spark connector and move data between Azure Data Explorer and Apache Spark clusters.

 > [!NOTE]
 > Although some of the examples below refer to an [Azure Databricks](https://docs.azuredatabricks.net/) Spark cluster, Azure Data Explorer Spark connector does not take direct dependencies on Databricks or any other Spark distribution.